-Professor Thanos Athanasiou is a Consultant Cardiothoracic Surgeon at Hammersmith and St Mary's Hospitals and a Professor of Cardiovascular Sciences & Cardiac Surgery in the Division of Surgery at Imperial College London .
+Professor Thanos Athanasiou is a Consultant Cardiothoracic Surgeon at Hammersmith/St Mary's/St Bartholomew's Hospitals and a Professor of Cardiovascular Sciences & Cardiac Surgery in the Division of Surgery and Cancer at Imperial College London.

-He was awarded a national ACCEA Bronze Award (2016) being supported by the Cardiothoracic Society, Royal College of Surgeons and IC.
+He was awarded a national ACCEA Silver Award (2021) being supported by the Royal College of Surgeons and Imperial College.

-His clinical interest is in Minimally Invasive Cardiac Valve Surgery and Robotic Assisted Cardiothoracic Surgery and his institutional responsibility is to lead academic cardiac surgery.
+His clinical interest is in innovative techniques including Minimally Invasive Cardiac Valve Surgery and Robotically Assisted Cardiothoracic Surgery and his institutional responsibility is to lead academic cardiac surgery.

-His current statistical expertise is on randomized controlled trials methodological aspects such as power analysis and selection of endpoinds, longitudinal data analysis such as PROMS and HRQOL with multilevel modelling, competing risk modelling, bayesian hierarchical modelling and Neural Networks.
+His current statistical expertise is on randomized controlled trials methodological aspects such as power analysis and selection of endpoinds, longitudinal data analysis such as PROMS and HRQOL with multilevel modelling, competing risk modelling,bayesian hierarchical modelling and Neural Networks.

-Professor Athanasiou’s aims are to translate molecular cardiovascular research (metabolic syndrome, electrophysiological disorders, regenerative platforms and stem cells) with clinical and epidemiological evidence-synthesis studies.
+Professor Athanasiou’s aims are to translate molecular cardiovascular research (metabolic syndrome, electrophysiological disorders, regenerative platforms and stem cells) and intergrate these with clinical and epidemiological evidence-synthesis studies.

 He has also spearheaded the department’s research on business models, which will change clinical practice including virtual clinics, and shared medical appointments in collaboration with Cleveland Clinic and London Business School.

 He recently developed with his team the metric of implementation and diffusion of innovation named “structural virality” through a novel social network framework highlighted as highly cited in Plos ONE and Future of Surgery Report(Page 98) from RCS(https://futureofsurgery.rcseng.ac.uk).

 His managerial research focuses on innovative models of service delivery through the development, translation, improvement and dissemination of value-based technologies to enhance the quality of healthcare in the NHS.